ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/risk_effects_template.rst

       :samp:`{\{risk_name\}}` is replaced with a unique descriptive name or abbreviation for your cause, e.g. :code:`.. _2019_risk_effect_lbwsg:`.

    #.
-Delete this document's title above:
+Create the document title: Replace the above title

       .. code:: reStructuredText